 Tomatoes

-Ripe, meaty, and juicy tomatoes, cut into wedges or big chunks.
-Try to get your tomatoes from a farmer's market if you have one nearby.
-Most common are red heirloom tomatoes and red beefsteak tomatoes, but any red medium-sized to large tomato will do.
+Use ripe, meaty, juicy tomatoes cut into wedges or big chunks.
+Try to get your tomatoes from a farmer’s market if you have one nearby.

-Alternatively, you can use smaller tomatoes, such as cherry tomatoes or Roma tomatoes, although that's not common in Greece.
+Alternatively, you can use smaller tomatoes, such as cherry tomatoes or Roma tomatoes, although that’s not so common in Greece.

 Cucumbers

-The cucumber in a greek salad is peeled, cut in half, then chopped into bite-size pieces.
+The cucumber in a Greek salad is peeled, cut in half, then chopped into bite-size pieces.
 You can use garden cucumber, English cucumber, or Persian cucumber.

-Green Bell Peppers
+Green Peppers

 Green bell peppers should be fresh, hard to the touch, and crisp.